 If you’re running an eCommerce site (or any kind of website for that matter), you need to ensure maximum uptime.
 After all, a fully-performing website that’s up and running most of the time can help maximize profits.
 While no web hosting provider can guarantee 100% uptime, a reliable one can offer at least 99% uptime on average.

 iPage is an example of a web host with an excellent uptime track record.
+See my full review of iPage here.

 Top-notch customer support that’s available 24/7 is a must